-- The bevel: is long, medium, and short. - The shank or shaft: the needle gauge and length. - The hub: is the plastic or metal piece through which the needle attaches the syringe. - The syringe adaptor: the interior surface of the needle - The syringe penetrating end: is placed into the needle adaptor and perforates the rubber diaphragm of the cartridge.
+- $\clubsuit$ The bevel: is long, medium, and short. - $\clubsuit$ The shank or shaft: the needle gauge and length.

+Solution The hub: is the plastic or metal piece through which the needle attaches the syringe.

-the needles used in dental surgery, range from 24, 25, 27 and 30-gauges; and from 25 mm to 38-40 mm in length is most commonly used and is highly recommended.
+Solution The syringe adaptor: the interior surface of the needle the needles used in dental surgery, range from 24, 25, 27 and 30-gauges; and from 25 mm to 38-40 mm in length is most commonly used and is highly recommended.